Cal Raleigh Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.

-- The Giants have a 4.00 team ERA that ranks 12th across all league pitching staffs.
+- The Giants have the 12th-ranked team ERA across all league pitching staffs (4.02).

-- Giants pitchers combine to allow the eighth-fewest home runs in baseball (88 total, one per game).
+- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (88 total, one per game).

-- The righty last appeared on Wednesday against the Toronto Blue Jays, when he tossed five innings, allowing five earned runs while giving up eight hits.
+- His most recent time out was on Thursday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.